puppetlabs-toy-chest/puppet-quest-guide/quests/variables_and_templates.md

 ## Variables

-> Beauty is variable, ugliness is constant.

-> -Douglas Horton

 Variables allow a value to be bound to a name, which can then be used later in your manifest.